FarmCoSwiss

 In Switzerland, around 150'000 people work in agriculture.
 They produce healthy and high-quality food and thus create the basis for our nutrition.
 The agricultural sector, however, is exposed to many challenges, be it due to climatic, societal or political changes.
 The survey on health and well-being of Swiss farmers and their spouses or partners will provide evidence on both positive aspects and potential risks of agricultural occupations.
 It will also identify ways to maintain the attractiveness of agricultural professions.

-Adults aged at least 18 and speaking German, French or Italian, who currently work in Swiss agriculture and who live in Switzerland for an extended period of time are invited to participate in the study.
-Also cordially invited are spouses and partners of persons working in Swiss agriculture, regardless of whether they themselves are employed in agriculture or not.
+People aged at least 18 and speaking German, French or Italian, who work in Swiss agriculture and who live in Switzerland for an extended period of time were eligible to participate.
+Also cordially invited were spouses and partners of persons working in Swiss agriculture, regardless of whether they themselves were employed in agriculture or not.
 Persons working in agriculture include self-employed persons, persons in full-time and part-time or seasonal employment, as well as, for example, persons who voluntarily work on a family farm.
-All eligible individuals per family and/or farm are welcome to participate.
+All eligible individuals per family and/or farm were welcome to participate.

-I am interested - what should I do now?
+I am interested in participating - what should I do now?

 Project Management